transcom/milmove_load_testing/README.md

 #### Alternative Setup: Docker

-It is also possible to run load tests from within a Docker container, eliminating the need to set up a valid python environment.
+It might be possible to run load tests from within a docker container, though given recent updates this seems to not be fully functional.
+Rather than fix the local docker setup following those changes though, we have decided that we no longer support this setup for a few reasons, primarily these:

+* Locust is a tool that needs to reach the target host and running it from inside docker makes it harder to reach a server that is managed outside of docker.
+* Docker adds yet another layer for possible issues.
+We've experienced some problems in the past with docker network problems that were masked as locust errors.
+Errors like this are a pain to debug.
+* Our current setup using `direnv` and `pipenv` is fairly quick to set up using either `nix` or the `make install_tools` command, decreasing the "quick setup" case for using docker.
+* Maintaining many ways to set up locally can be time-consuming, which is why we removed the `asdf` setup and deprecated the docker setup.

 This requires Docker and `docker-compose` to be installed on your machine.
 Get them here:

 * [Get Docker](https://docs.docker.com/get-docker/)
 * [Install Docker Compose](https://docs.docker.com/compose/install/) - version `1.27` or later